 The test method adopted for this evaluation is DCR (Degradation Category Rating) [1].

-A.1.1 DSIS
+A.1.1 Degradation Category Rating (DCR)

 This test method is commonly adopted when the material to be evaluated shows a range of visual quality that well distributes across all quality scales.